lilbagi6/lilbagi6/README.md

 ### Hi there 👋

-My name is **Bogdan**, and I’m an aspiring data scientist passionate about machine learning, Python, and data analysis.
-I enjoy solving problems, learn more about AI, universe, technologies, science and participating in [Kaggle](https://www.kaggle.com/your_profile) competitions
+My name is **Bogdan**, and I’m an aspiring data scientist passionate about machine and deep learning, AI, universe, physics, technologies, science and all that kind of stuff.
+Also participating in [Kaggle](https://www.kaggle.com/your_profile) competitions

 ---